MrJorjinio/simpchat.frontend/README.md

    - Use your credentials to log in
    - Receive a JWT token for authenticated sessions

-3. **Join a Chat Room**
+3. **Join a Chat**
-   - Browse available rooms or create a new one
+   - Browse available groups, channels or create a new one
    - Click to join and start chatting instantly

 4. **Send Messages**